Resources

 Don’t assume that leaving is the best and safest choice, as violence can escalate when a person leaves an abusive relationship.

-Let your friend or loved one know that help, including our confidential hotline, is available 24/7/365 at 970-946-9619.
+Let your friend or loved one know that help, including our confidential support line, is available 24/7/365 at 970-946-9619.

 Let your friend or loved one know that AH can confidentially discuss resources and safety planning strategies tailored to their individual experiences and needs.